The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Buying cheap toilet paper is literally flushing money down the drain.

-“When buying cheap single-ply toilet paper, people end up using a lot more of it,” Shelton said.
-This means that you have to buy it more often.
+“When you buy cheap single-ply toilet paper, people end up using it a lot more,” Shelton said.
+This means you have to buy it more often.

-In addition, cheap toilet paper is made with fewer fibers and may not function well, says savings expert Kendal Perez.
-“This is the product that you expect to do well,” she added.
+Plus, cheaper toilet paper is made with fewer fibers and may not do its job well, says savings expert Kendal Perez.
+“But this is a product that you expect to do a good job,” she added.

 • What experts recommend

-Choose two-layer or three-layer toilet paper, which is more expensive but saves you money: you don't have to use as much.
-You can win by buying it in bulk - you can save up to 30%.
-It is also worth looking for toilet paper coupons on the appropriate sites, and stocking up on sales.
+Choose two-ply or three-ply toilet paper, which costs more but will save you money by not having to use as much.
+You can win by buying it in bulk - savings can be up to 30%.
+It's also worth looking for coupons for toilet paper on relevant websites and stocking up during sales.

 Read also on ForumDaily: